C3BI-pasteur-fr/unix-training/source/File_System.rst

    * empty mean no files even files starting with dot, no directories.

 .. warning::
-   by default th user is not asked before to delete a file or not.
+   by default the user is not asked before to delete a file or not.
    You are big guy, you know what you do.

    if you are unsure you can add -i option.
 In this case you will prompt